A Digital Nomad in Spain looking at her laptop

 3. There are no preferential tax rates or exemptions on the non-lucrative visa.

-Remote workers or digital nomads living in Spain on a non-lucrative visa should explore an immigration status change.
-So, you’ll be 100% on the right side of the law and may get a nice tax break in the bargain.
+Remote workers or digital nomads living in Spain on a non-lucrative visa should explore an immigration status change to the digital nomad visa for Spain.
+You’ll be 100% on the right side of the law and may get a nice tax break in the bargain.

 Next Steps

-Can I work in Spain on the Digital Nomad Visa?
+Can I work in Spain on a digital nomad visa?

-Yes, if you are resident in Spain for tax, which is usual if you live in the country for more than 183 days.
+Yes, if you are a resident of Spain for tax.
 Spain Digital Nomad visa holders qualify for lower tax rates than normal Spanish taxpayers.

 Which European countries offer digital nomad visas?

-Yes, Spain’s new Digital Nomad Visa can be used as a Spain Remote Work Visa.
-It is ideal for Remote Workers employed by non-Spanish companies.
+Yes, Spain’s new Digital Nomad Visa is perfect for Remote Workers in Spain employed by non-Spanish companies.

 24 Comments